hate-alert/Hateful-users-detection/README.md

 **Contributions** :volcano:
 ------------------------------------------

-* We crate a **new dataset** of hateful and non-hateful users and try to detect hateful users Graph Neural Network.
+* We crate a **new dataset** of hateful and non-hateful users from Gab and try to detect hateful users using GNN based model.
 * We explore several supervised, unsupervised and **semi supervised machine learning models**, including the state-of-the-art deep learning models, to classify users as hateful and nonhateful.
 * We also notice that structural signatures learnt from a network are transferable in a zero shot setting to an unseen dataset.